Emil1577/Homework-12-15-2022/README.md

 Edited the CSS and merged all H3 in to one

 Replaced the class=content to <section> element.
 Edited the CSS content to section.

+Migrated CSS of benefits to just one "benefit-lead"